Tilly2333/yuxu0600_FinalAssignment/README.md

 ## Inspiration
 The inspiration came from many paintings by Nasreen Mohamedi.
 I noticed that besides the variation in line thickness (which we explored in our group work), many of her works also show subtle shifts in grayscale, creating depth and rhythm.
-I was also inspired by examples from the p5.js library, especially those involving progress slider bars, which helped me design a more structured and logical code flow.
+I was also inspired by examples from the p5.js library, especially those involving progress sliders, which helped me design a more structured and logical code flow.

 ## Approach and Technical Overview
 In my individual project I focused on: